Notice of Privacy Practices

 - Organ and Tissue Procurement

-We may share your Protected Health Information with organizations that facilitate organ, eye, or tissue procurement, banking, or transplantation.
+We may share your Protected Health Information with organizations that facilitate organ, eye, or tissue procurement, banking, or transplantation, if you have indicated a desire to be an organ or tissue donor.

 - Workers’ Compensation